Sirius-A/dotfiles/README.md

 ## Usage

 This project follows the approach of using a [`bare git repo`](http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/) to manage all config files.
 No symlinks or copying of files required.
-Another benefit of a bare repo is that it does not create a `.git` folder and therfore does not interfere with any other git projects in the home directory.
+Another benefit of a bare repo is that it does not create a `.git` folder and therefore does not interfere with any other git projects in the home directory.
 More info can be found in this [Atlassian blog post](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).

 A Git alias (`config`) is used to manage all configuration files from the `$HOME` directory.
 By default all files which were not expicitly added are not shown in the `config status`.